Here’s what’s happening in February in Africa:

-February marks a massive baby boom in the Southern Serengeti as this is the time of year when the million strong herd of wildebeest give birth, all within a 2-3 week period.
-The mass calving is a survival tactic to overwhelm the predators that lurk behind the bushes waiting for easy baby prey.
+- It’s calving season in the Southern Serengeti.
+This is the time of year when the million strong herd of wildebeest give birth, all within a 2-3 week period.
+Mass calving is a survival tactic to overwhelm the predators that lurk behind the bushes waiting for easy baby prey.
 It’s a season of bounty and excitement for lion, hyena, leopard, jackal, and cheetah.
 A truly spectacular scene for those lucky enough to be on safari in Tanzania during this time.

 - It’s the perfect time to enjoy the warm waters of the Indian Ocean.
 The dry weather on the East coast (Tanzania, Kenya) offers good snorkeling and diving conditions.

 - It’s also a great time to enjoy outdoor music and art fairs.
 Zanzibar’s lively streets welcome musicians from all over Africa during the annual Sauti za Busara festival.

 - Botswana enjoys a hot but wet climate, and the flowering water lilies will brighten up your Okavango Delta safari this time of year.
 Excellent “summer” safari offers are sure to put a smile on your face too.
 This is high season for butterflies, birds, and frogs, that add a dash of color and a delightful soundtrack to your safari.

 - Lodges and camps on both banks of the Zambezi River are closed for the month of February as the summer rains make getting around very difficult.